-- For larger-scale efforts, more documentation is expected and would be used to address some verification requirements. - For smaller-scale efforts, less documentation may be required.
+- For larger-scale efforts, more documentation is expected and would be used to address some verification requirements. - For smaller-scale or community led efforts, less documentation may be required.

-For smaller-scale efforts it is expected that the verification report (i.e. verifiers) will document, in writing, key information that is required and that will become part of the due diligence record for determining conformance to the Standard.
-As designed, the verifier would always be expected to provide an opportunity for the RM to review a draft verification report, correct factual errors and provide feedback on verification results before finalisation.
-This approach is intended to "lighten the documentation load" - in particular for smaller-scale restoration projects.
+For smaller-scale or community led efforts it is expected that the verification report by the audit team will document, in writing, key information that is required and that will become part of the due diligence record for determining conformance to the Standard.
+As designed, the verifier would always be expected to provide an opportunity for the RM to review a draft verification report, correct factual errors and provide feedback on verification results before report and verification decision finalisation.
+This approach is intended to "lighten the documentation load".